-Fancy an outdoorsy weekend?
-These hiking trails guarantee you and your friends gorgeous views and jaw-dropping terrain.
+Wondering where to go hiking in Hong Kong?
+These trails guarantee you and your friends gorgeous views and jaw-dropping terrain

 Whether you like hitting the best beaches, trying out different water sports or checking out islands around Hong Kong, there’s no denying it: there are so many fun outdoor activities that you can do outdoors in the city.
 And one of our favourite ways to de-stress and relax on the weekend is to go hiking in Hong Kong, so we’ve put together a list of the best hiking trails across the region.
 Be sure to pack plenty of water before you head out on your adventure!

 All the trails you need to conquer if you like hiking in Hong Kong